wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/9-exercise.md

 7. Make a note of the location of the **apiDefinition.swagger.json** file.
 We will need this file when we go to create our Custom connector in subsequent steps.

-8. Navigate to the [Power Automate maker portal](https://flow.microsoft.com/?azure-portal=true) in a web browser and log in.
+8. Go to the [Power Automate maker portal](https://flow.microsoft.com/?azure-portal=true) in a web browser and log in.

-9. From the environment picker, select the environment that we created in Module 1.
+9. From the environment picker, select the environment that we created in the first module of this learning path.
 If you recall, we created an environment called **Development**.
 By selecting this environment, our Custom connector will only be deployed in this environment and will not be available in your default environment.

 10. Within the left navigation, expand **Data** and then click on **Custom connectors**.